 When you stay awake for long periods of time, your body’s cortisol production – one of your stress hormones – increases.
 Cortisol breaks down collagen, a protein that’s one of two key ingredients (the other being elastin) for healthy, soft skin.

 The higher your cortisol levels get, the greater the negative effect on your skin.
-Long bouts of insomnia have a similar destructive effect on your collagen level to smoking cigarettes, with both unhealthy habits resulting in rapid skin aging.
+Long bouts of insomnia have a similar destructive effect on your collagen level to smoking cigarettes, with both unhealthy habits resulting in rapid skin ageing.

 No sleep leads to poor critical thinking